My edited volume with Luigi Filieri (University of Pisa) is nearly done!

 Our contributors discuss the theoretical basis and the overall method of Cassirer’s works, which form the cornerstone of his philosophical proposal, and highlight its influence on the contemporary philosophical debate on human culture.

-Pierre Keller and Erich Reck: Cassirer’s Dynamic Structuralism and the Copernican Revolution
+Pierre Keller: Cassirer’s Dynamic Structuralism and the Copernican Revolution

 Fabien Capeilleres: Cassirer’s Edification of a Philosophy of Culture and the “Transcendental Method”